Gold snaps 3-day loss, Greek debt fears linger

 "I think the market is waiting for U.S. non-farm payroll data for clues on whether the United States will launch QE3," said the dealer, referring to a possible third bond-buying programme to lower interest rates.

-But the U.S. economy probably recorded a third month of solid job gains in February, which could further reduce the chances of additional monetary stimulus from the U.S. Federal Reserve.
+But The U.S. economy likely recorded a third month of solid job gains in February, which could further reduce the chances of additional monetary stimulus from the U.S. Federal Reserve.

 In Singapore, physical dealers also noted buying from jewellers in the region.